IbrahimMahbub/Danfoss_EasySelect_NoExp/README.md

 # Danfoss_EasySelect
 This is a project for Danfoss.
-The will help user to select Danfoss drives easily by chatting with the helpful AI assistant.
+It will help users easily select Danfoss drives by chatting with a helpful AI assistant.